l3af-project/l3af-arch/discussions/prog_repo.md

 This topic is open for discussion.

-# Is the Kernel Function Marketplace part of the L3AF project
+# Is the Kernel Function Marketplace part of the L3AF Project

+Firstly, we define the "L3AF Project" as entire L3AF open source project that exists within The Linux Foundation.
+When we say "L3AF" we are referring to the entire L3AF Project.
+This is not to be configured with:

+- The `l3af-project` Github organization
+- The L3AFD daemon, which is just one piece of the L3AF Project.

-Yes, we consider L3AF to be an entire ecosystem of Kernel Functions as a service.
+We consider L3AF to be an entire ecosystem of Kernel Functions as a service.
 We've otherwise phrased this as "complete lifecycle management of eBPF programs."
 This definition includes: